Learning to stop thinking so much is probably the greatest single step we can take to increase inner peace and happiness in our lives.

 wonderful tool to be picked up and used when needed, the mind is more like an out of control Frankenstein monster with a life of its

 So, how to stop thinking so much?
-How to kick the thinking habit and free ourselves from the torment of an overactive mind?
+How to free ourselves from the torment of addictive thinking?

 Here are some ideas that may be of help.